Emergence of simple and complex contagion dynamics from weighted belief networks: Results

-In sum, depending on the current status of a belief network (stable versus unstable) and the nature of the social influence (stabilizing vs.~destabilizing), the social influence may behave like a simple contagion (stabilizing influence to unstable individuals; Fig.~\ref{fig:results_simplecomplex}d) or a complex contagion (destabilizing influence to stable individuals; Fig.~\ref{fig:results_simplecomplex}e).
+To summarize, depending on the current status of a belief network (stable versus unstable) and the nature of the social influence (stabilizing versus destabilizing), the social influence may behave like a simple contagion (stabilizing influence to unstable individuals; Fig.~\ref{fig:results_simplecomplex}d) or a complex contagion (destabilizing influence to stable individuals; Fig.~\ref{fig:results_simplecomplex}e).
 Although a stable belief system resists destabilizing influence, repeated exposures can erode and eventually destabilize the belief system, which can then move into a different stable belief system.